-It is with regret that once again the National Army Museum must close to the public, following the latest government announcement in response to the Covid-19 pandemic.
+The National Army Museum remains temporarily closed following the latest government announcement in response to the Covid-19 pandemic.

 Our staff and the external professionals we work with are at the heart of this museum, bringing the history of our Army to life through our world-class collection and public programme.
 Our visitors are the reason we come to work every day; to share stories of our history, to educate, to inspire and excite.
 The wellbeing of all involved in the Museum is therefore of the utmost importance and we must play our part in responding to this public health emergency.

 Our team will still be working behind the scenes, while complying with government health advice.
 While our doors may be closed, our website will be well and truly open!
 It is a fabulous place to explore the history of our Army and our collection.

 We will continue to deliver our public programme using our digital channels.
 You can follow our social media pages or pop back every now and again to see what’s been added online.

 Further updates will be posted as we receive further government advice.

 Play Base will remain closed until further notice.
 If you have already made a reservation for a future date, our team will be in touch with you to cancel your booking.
 Please email email@example.com if you have any queries.

 The Templer Study Centre is temporarily closed for public visits until further notice.
 You may still be able to access documents for your research via our Online Collection.